gmertk/GMStepper/README.md

 /// Corner radius of the stepper's layer.
 Defaults to 4.0. var cornerRadius: CGFloat = 4.0

+/// Border width of the stepper and middle label's layer.
+Defaults to 0.0. var borderWidth: CGFloat = 0.0

+/// Color of the border of the stepper and middle label's layer.
+Defaults to clear color. var borderColor: UIColor = UIColor.clearColor()

 /// Percentage of the middle label's width.
 Must be between 0 and 1.
 Defaults to 0.5.
 Be sure that it is wide enough to show the value. var labelWidthWeight: CGFloat = 0.5

 /// Color of the flashing animation on the buttons in case the value hit the limit. var limitHitAnimationColor: UIColor = UIColor(red:0.26, green:0.6, blue:0.87, alpha:1)